MIDL-Conference/midl-website-2021/pages/index.md

 A big thank you to everyone who attended MIDL 2021 *virtually* in Lübeck, Germany!
 We hope to see many of you at [MIDL 2022 in Zürich](https://2022.midl.io).

-All papers, posters and presentations are now freely available.
-[Check out the program](/program.html)
+All [papers, posters and presentations]((/program.html) are now freely available online.

-Until the end of July 2021, anyone can still [explore the virtual conference venue in Gather.Town](https://2021.midl.io/gather).
+Until the end of July, the virtual conference venue can still be explored in [Gather.Town](https://2021.midl.io/gather).

 ---